-- Operation of the Project, including organic waste reception, and operation of the pre-treatment facilities, anaerobic digesters, composting facilities, air pollution control systems, on-line emission monitoring system for the Centralised Air Pollution Control Unit (CAPCS), Co-generation Units (CHP)s and Ammonia Stripping Plant (ASP), and the wastewater treatment plant; and - Four (4) point calibration for the CEMS to calibrate the system after the replacement of the IR Cube.
+- Operation of the Project, including organic waste reception, and operation of the pre-treatment facilities, anaerobic digesters, composting facilities, air pollution control systems, on-line emission monitoring system for the Centralised Air Pollution Control Unit (CAPCS), Co-generation Units (CHP)s and Ammonia Stripping Plant (ASP), and the wastewater treatment plant; - In September, E50 Service for CHP 2 (overhaul works) was completed with testing and commissioning. - Emergency repair works for the ECU (heat exchanger) for the ASP was conducted; and - Four points calibration and adjustment was conducted for the CEMS.